diegosadrinas/diegosadrinas/README.md

 ### Hi! 👋

-- 🌱 I’m a software engineer with experience in Javascript, Python and Ruby.
-I'm currently working at Kyndryl developing bot apps in JS and web apps using Rails.
+- 🌱 I’m a software engineer with experience in Javascript/Typescript and Python.

-- 🔭 Here you'll see me working on some portfolio projects and coding exercises involving Python (flask and jinja template) and Javascript.
+- 🔭 Here you'll see my worjk on some portfolio projects before getting my first job as a software developer, and then some coding-challenges from different interview's processes.

 - 📫 How to reach me: dsadrinas@gmail.com